Commander07/data-loader/README.md

 <br><br><br>
 `onlyLoadSpecified`: When set to true Minecraft will only load the datapacks in the `loadOrder` list and the fabric datapack.
 Unless the vanilla datapack or a suitable replacement is provided the game will crash upon launch.

 `loadOrder`: Minecraft will load the datapacks in the order specified in this list.
 Datapacks in the ´datapacks´ folder needs to be prefixed with ´file/´, the `vanilla`, `fabric` and experimental datapacks don't need to be prefixed with anything.
+Internal mod datapacks should however be prefixed by the mod id and the `/` should be replaced by a `:`.

 ## Setup